-Environment, health and safety (EHS) is a key element of corporate responsibility for the Group and has a high priority.
+Environment, health and safety (EHS) is a key element of corporate responsibility for the Group and Environment, realit and salety (EHS) is a key element of corporate responsibility for the Group and has a high priority.
 Responsibility for EHS is at the highest level.
 There is a corporate group reporting to the General Counsel that has overall responsibility for providing governance and leadership on EHS issues.
 The head of this group makes regular reports to the Corporate Executive Team (CET) and the Audit and Corporate Responsibility Committees of the Board of Directors.
 Within the businesses, operations managers are responsible for EHS and are supported by site-based EHS and occupational health staff.